|

 Train from London to Edinburgh Comparison

-As you can see, LNER Azuma stands out as one of the fastest trains but as of 2025, it’s no longer the most reasonably priced.
+As you can see, LNER Azuma stands out as one of the fastest trains, but it’s not the most reasonably priced.
 Lumo is now the most affordable train service, so it’s the best train from London to Edinburgh if comfort isn’t your main priority.

 Lumo doesn’t have a First Class as it’s cheap and cheerful.
 It wins on price and sustainability.
-It’s competitive on speed too.
-Avanti is second in terms of affordability but, like I said, I don’t find them as reliable and I’m yet to be convinced.
+It’s competitive in speed, too.
+Avanti is second in terms of affordability, but like I said, I don’t find them as reliable, and I’m yet to be convinced.

 READ MORE: Visiting Scotland Without a Car in 2025: the Ultimate Guide